 - resuscitation if your heart were to stop

 - being placed on a mechanical ventilator if your lungs were to fail

 - undergoing dialysis if your kidneys were to fail

 - artificial nutrition by a feeding tube if you become unable to eat

 - If you have completed a living will or health care proxy, be sure to inform your doctor and provide him or her with a copy.

 - If you suffer from pain and other symptoms because of a serious illness, ask your doctor for a Covenant palliative care referral.

 About our Medical Director

 David Wooten, MD

 David Wooten, MD, is the medical director of Hospice and the new Palliative Care program at Covenant Health.
-Dr. Wooten brings 18 years of experience directing hospice and palliative care programs, in addition to an internal medical career that spans nearly three decades.
-Board certified, Dr. Wooten is a graduate of the University of Tennessee, UT College of Medicine, and a fellow of the American College of Physicians.
+In addition to an internal medical career that spans nearly three decades, Dr. Wooten brings 18 years of experience directing hospice and palliative care programs.
+Board certified Dr. Wooten is a graduate of the University of Tennessee, UT College of Medicine, and a fellow of the American College of Physicians.